DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 All I want is my old number working as it did at the end of May, with a higher data allowance and a revised bill.

+**UPDATE**: As of August 3rd, my service has finally started working.
+Nobody from O2 has actually contacted me yet to announce/confirm this.

 ## Current Status

 #### New SIM